Mark Duffy (footballer): Morecambe

 Duffy signed for League Two club Morecambe on loan in February 2009.
 He scored his first goal Football League goal on 18 April 2009 in a 1–0 win against Notts County.
 He made the move to Globe Arena permanent in the summer and scored six goals in 41 games as the Shrimps reached the League Two play-offs where they lost 7–2 on aggregate to Dagenham & Redbridge.
 Duffy began the 2010–11 season in good form and manager Sammy McIlroy stated that he can go on to play at a higher level.

 Scunthorpe United

 Duffy moved to Championship side Scunthorpe United on 20 January 2011 for an undisclosed fee, signing a two-and-a-half-year contract.
 He made his debut two days later, in a 0–0 draw at home to Burnley.
-Duffy played 22 times for Scunthopre in 2010–11 as the Iron suffered relegation to League One.
-He made 43 appearances in 2011–12 helping Scunthopre avoid a second consecutive relegation.
+Duffy played 22 times for Scunthorpe in 2010–11 as the Iron suffered relegation to League One.
+He made 43 appearances in 2011–12 helping Scunthorpe avoid a second consecutive relegation.
 However relegation to League Two was suffered in 2012–13 despite a final day victory against Swindon Town.
-Following relegation Scunthopre received several bids for Duffy from Doncaster Rovers.
+Following relegation Scunthorpe received several bids for Duffy from Doncaster Rovers.